code-utk/prometheus-node-exporter/README.md

-Ansible Role - Prometheus Node Exportner
+Ansible Role - Prometheus Node Exporter
 ========================================

 This Ansible role is useful in installing and configuring prometheus node exporter.